huggingface/datasets/README.md

 </p>

 <h3 align="center">
-<p> Datasets and Metrics for Natural Language Processing
+<p> Datasets and evaluation metrics for natural language processing
-<p> in PyTorch, TensorFlow 2.0, NumPy and Pandas,
+<p> in NumPy, Pandas, PyTorch and TensorFlow
 </h3>

 🤗 `nlp` is a lightweight and extensible library to easily share and access datasets and evaluation metrics for Natural Language Processing (NLP).